Skip to content

 Privacy Statement

 Your privacy is important to us.
-At Booster we are committed to the responsible guardianship of your personal information in accordance with the Privacy Act 2020.
+At Booster we are committed to handling your personal information carefully and in accordance with the Privacy Act 2020.

-This privacy statement explains how companies within the Booster Group (“Booster,” we,” “our” or “us”) (which includes Booster Financial Services Limited and any of its subsidiary companies) collects, uses, discloses and stores your personal information.
-It applies to any personal information we hold about you irrespective of whether it was provided directly by you or a third party and includes information captured in any form, such as paper, electronically or verbally.
+This privacy statement explains how companies within the Booster Group (“Booster,” we,” “our” or “us”) (which includes Booster Group Limited, and Booster Financial Services Group Limited and any of its subsidiary companies*) collects, uses, discloses and stores your personal information.
+It applies to any personal information we hold about you whether it was provided directly by you or a third party and includes information in any form, such as paper, electronically or verbally.

-Personal information includes information such as your name, date of birth, address, financial information, gender, tax number, health and/or medical information, occupation, pastimes, income or any other information that is particular to you.
+Personal information is any information that could identify an individual person.
+Personal information includes information like your name, date of birth, address, financial information, gender, tax number, health and/or medical information, occupation, pastimes, income or any other information unique to you.

 Collection of your personal information

-For some applications we will need to collect sensitive information – for example, applications for insurance may require information relating to your health, family medical history, pastimes, and occupation, and applications for KiwiSaver withdrawals may require financial information.
+For some applications we will need to collect sensitive information – for example, insurance applications may require information about your health, family medical history, pastimes, and occupation, whereas financial information may need to be provided for some applications for KiwiSaver withdrawals.

-Insofar that it relates to our business activities we may collect personal information about you from other parties such as a financial advice provider, or any other person who you authorise to represent you.
-If you have an insurance product with Booster, we may collect personal information from a health professional who you consult with, or an insurance and/or reinsurance company.
-We only collect your information from third parties if you have consented and we reasonably believe it is necessary to do so in relation to the products or services we are providing to you, or where permitted by law.
+We may collect personal information about you from other parties such as a financial advice provider, or any other person who you authorise to represent you.
+If you have an insurance product with Booster, we may collect personal information from health professionals you consult with, or an insurance and/or reinsurance company.
+We only collect your information from third parties if you’ve agreed to it and we reasonably believe it’s necessary for us to provide our products or services, or if required by law.

-We generally record all phone calls for training and quality assurance purposes.
-In addition to the audio recordings of each call, we may also store the time, date, duration, and phone numbers.
+We generally record phone calls for training and quality assurance purposes.
+As well as audio recordings we may also store the time, date, duration, and phone number associated with a call.

 We use the information we collect about you in the way described in this statement, or as prescribed by New Zealand law.
 We may use your personal information to: